cegonse/srtm2tiff/README.md

 https://github.com/BitMiracle/libtiff.net

+The srtm2tiff_vs15 directory includes a Visual Studio 2015 solution ready to build the project.

 ## Binaries ##

 If you want to download a compiled version of the tool, you can do so at: